tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-File-Metadata.md

 |`x-ms-lease-id:<ID>`|Optional.
 Version 2019-02-02 and newer.
 If the header is specified, the operation will be performed only if the file's lease is currently active and the lease ID specified in the request matches the that of the file.
 Otherwise, the operation fails with status code 412 (Precondition Failed).|
 |`x-ms-client-request-id`|Optional.
 Provides a client-generated, opaque value with a 1 KiB character limit that is recorded in the analytics logs when storage analytics logging is enabled.
 Using this header is highly recommended for correlating client-side activities with requests received by the server.
 For more information, see [Monitoring Azure Blob storage](/azure/storage/blobs/monitor-blob-storage).|

-## Request Body
+## Request body
 None.

 ## Response
 The response includes an HTTP status code and a set of response headers.

-## Status Code
+## Status code
 A successful operation returns status code 202 (Accepted).

 For information about status codes, see [Status and Error Codes](Status-and-Error-Codes2.md).

-## Response Headers
+## Response headers
 The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](https://go.microsoft.com/fwlink/?LinkId=73147).

 |Response header|Description|
 |---------------------|-----------------|